skatsev-catchpoint/demo-app/README.md

 ## Running with Docker Compose

 You can run both the frontend and backend together using Docker Compose.
+Docker recommended.

 ### 1. Build and Start the Services